University Presses for Debut Novels: Where to Submit Without an Agent

 Do university presses accept unagented submissions?

 Yes, many university presses accept unagented submissions of literary novels and story collections.
 One way they do this is through annual literary contests that offer publication of the winning manuscript.
-In this post, you’ll find 16 university presses that publish literary fiction by new and established writers.
+In this post, you’ll find 16 university presses that publish literary fiction by new and established writers, including many with annual contests for a debut story collection or debut novel.

 Why I believe in university presses

-I’ve published six novels and two story collections, with a seventh novel on the way.
-Both of my story collections were published by university presses through an annual contest.
+Although all of my novels were published by traditional New York publishers, both of my story collections were published by university presses through an annual contest—the AWP Prize (now the Grace Paley Prize) and the Catherine Doctorow Innovative Fiction Prize.
 While it’s rare for a big publisher to accept a story collection by an unknown author, university presses often publish debut collections and debut novels by unknown, un-agented writers.
 The publication contracts often arise from an annual contest sponsored by the university press or its affiliate.

 Major publishers, of course, operate for profit.
 They have to make money.
 While they won’t make a profit on all of the books they publish, their goal is to keep the doors open, keep paying their staff, and be profitable as a business.